 Building Quorum from Source

-2. Clone the source code for Quorum from the public repository using Git.
+In this section, we discuss building Quorum from source.
+These instructions only apply to Quorum 6.0 and up.
+Older versions of Quorum are possible to build, but are not supported.
+Source is downloaded using Git.
 For those unfamiliar with Git, for all practical purposes, this tool downloads the source code and manages versions of it.
 The source can be downloaded either from the console or from within NetBeans.
-For a tutorial on using Git from within NetBeans, we have one here.
-If you are using the console, the command for obtaining the source code will look something like this: git clone https://YourUserName@bitbucket.org/stefika/quorum-language.git
+For more information, please visit the Quorum git tutorial.

-3. Open NetBeans and then open the project under under quorum-language/Quorum3.
+- Open NetBeans and then open the project under under quorum-language/Quorum3.
 This is a normal NetBeans project that, if you have Quorum installed, will open like any other project in NetBeans.

-4. Build, run, or debug the project normally in NetBeans.
+- Build, run, or debug the project normally in NetBeans.
 Since Quorum itself is written in Quorum, it works like any other project.

 - master: The primary branch.
 This branch always corresponds to our live server.
 It currently points to Quorum 4.0.